immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 *[Part 4](/blog/ads-platform-part-4-production/) covers implementation details: request cancellation patterns, fallback logic, monitoring strategies, and chaos testing for P99 defense.*

+**Defense Strategy 3: Hedge Requests for Read Paths**

+While ZGC eliminates GC pauses and hard timeouts handle slow RTB bidders, neither addresses **application logic stalls** or **network jitter** on internal read paths.
+A single slow User Profile or Feature Store lookup can push P99 over budget despite all other optimizations.

+**The pattern:** Hedge requests, introduced by Dean and Barroso in ["The Tail at Scale" (2013)](https://cseweb.ucsd.edu/classes/sp18/cse124-a/post/schedule/p74-dean.pdf), send the same read request to **two replicas**, taking the first response and discarding the second.
+Google demonstrated this reduces 99.9th percentile latency from 1,800ms to 74ms with only 2% additional load.

+**Where to apply hedge requests:**
+- **User Profile Service (10ms budget)**: Read-heavy, idempotent, replicated across 3+ instances
+- **Feature Store (10ms budget)**: Pre-computed features, read-only, easily replicated

+**Where NOT to apply:**
+- **Budget Service**: Write operations - hedging would cause double-spend
+- **RTB Gateway**: External calls already expensive; doubling would double DSP costs
+- **ML Inference**: Compute-bound, replicas equally loaded; hedging wastes GPU cycles

+**Trade-off analysis:**
+- **Cost:** 2× read load on hedged services (but reads are cheap - cache hits in <1ms)
+- **Benefit:** P99 latency reduced by ~30-40% on hedged paths (taking min of two samples from the latency distribution)

+**Implementation approach:**

+The pattern uses asynchronous request handling with timeout-based triggers.
+The primary request starts immediately to the first replica.
+If it doesn't complete within the P95 latency threshold, a secondary request fires to a different replica.
+Whichever response arrives first wins; the slower response is discarded.

+**When to trigger hedge:** Per the original paper, defer hedge requests until the primary has been outstanding longer than the **95th percentile latency** for that service.
+For User Profile (P95 ~3ms), trigger hedge at 3ms.
+This limits additional load to ~5% while substantially shortening the tail - only requests in the slow tail trigger the hedge.

+**Monitoring:** Track `hedge_request_rate` and `hedge_win_rate`.
+If hedge requests win >20% of the time, investigate why primary is consistently slow.

 ---

 ## External API Architecture